jobaTheBuilder/ProductConfigurationComplexity/README.md

 # ProductConfigurationComplexity

-A repository supporting scientific work on complexity measures for product configuration knowledge.
+Measure the complexity for product configuration knowledge.
+Scripts for reference implementation.